Alpha-Guardian/Engram/docs/EXPERIMENTS.md

 Interpretation:

-- the current promoted surface improves official `LogiQA` by `+0.088785` over the frozen parent
+- the current accepted host surface improves official `LogiQA` by `+0.088785` over the frozen parent
 - the no-trunk ablation collapses exactly back to the parent boundary
 - replayable same-parent slices improve on the parent but do not subsume the current surface